 Here are a few things you can do to make sure good beans stay on the path of righteousness while en route to your morning mug.

-First, coffee should be brewed — in a coffee pot, espresso machine or any other vessel you may choose to employ — as close to the time of grinding as possible.
+First, coffee should be brewed — in a coffee pot, best cheap espresso machine or any other vessel you may choose to employ — as close to the time of grinding as possible.
 We’re talking seconds here, folks.
 The reason is this: when coffee’s ground, its flavor components are exposed and begin evaporating.
 Think about it.
 A whole, unground bean holds its flavor well because only the surface of the bean is exposed to the air.
 The inside is protected from deterioration.
 (It’s the same principle as a bottle of wine.)
 Once ground, the particles are exposed; thus the demise begins.
 The majority of deterioration happens immediately, with deterioration waning over time.
 The bottom line: the sooner you brew ground coffee, the more flavor you’ll get in your cup.

 If you’re serious about your brew, invest in a grinder.
 While there are many inexpensive blade grinders on the market with a propeller-like apparatus, the best grinders have burrs.
 The difference being blade grinders tend to chop beans into uneven-sized particles, which generally leads to uneven extraction rates during brewing.
 Cafes use burr grinders, which smash beans into even-sized grounds and permit correct extraction during brewing.